deshaunnascott/CodeyBank/README.md

 		python CBPortal.py

 ## ExtraInformation
-Something to note about these accounts is that they current allow for the user to overdrawn their account.
+Something to note about these accounts is that they currently allow for the user to overdrawn their account.
 So it is possible for an account to have a negative balance.

 ## ToDo